Female Senior Support Worker (Communicator Guide)*

 About the role

 Communicator Guides offer support to people who have developed sight and hearing impairments, often as they get older; you will support the individual to do the things they want to do - not to do things for them.
 You’ll be there to act as the eyes and ears of the individual – to make sure that communication is clear and that they are able to move around safely.
-The support you provide may be in someone’s home, their local community or work setting.

 We would like to hear from you if you have experience of working with vulnerable people, and ideally have experience of working with people with a sensory impairment.